mecsko/frontend-starter/README.md

 ## Vite
 [Vite](https://vitejs.dev/) is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 It consists a dev server that provides rich feature enhancements over native ES modules, for example extremely fast Hot Module Replacement (HMR).

-## vite-plugin-pages
-File system based routing for Vue 3 / React applications using Vite.
-[GitHub](https://github.com/hannoeru/vite-plugin-pages)

-## vite-plugin-vue-layouts
-Router based layout for Vue 3 applications using Vite.
-[GitHub](https://github.com/JohnCampionJr/vite-plugin-vue-layouts)

-## Typescript
-[TypeScript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

 ## ESlint
 [ESLint](https://eslint.org/) statically analyzes your code to quickly find problems.
 Many problems ESLint finds can be automatically fixed.
 Preprocess code, use custom parsers, and write your own rules that work alongside ESLint's built-in rules.
 You can customize ESLint to work exactly the way you need it for your project.